rcbops/rpc-upgrades/README.rst

 Job Testing
 -----------

-Currently no automated testing is in place as the Jenkins system under CIT is not maintained.
+Currently no automated testing is in place
-`RPC Jenkins (EOL) <https://rpc.jenkins.cit.rackspace.net/view/Upgrades>`_ server.